zerothi/sisl/README.md

 [![Checkout sisl code coverage](https://codecov.io/gh/zerothi/sisl/branch/master/graph/badge.svg)](https://codecov.io/gh/zerothi/sisl)
 [![Donate money to support development of sisl](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=NGNU2AA3JXX94&lc=DK&item_name=Papior%2dCodes&item_number=codes&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted)

 [Documentation][sisl-api] can be found [here][sisl-api].
 By Nick R. Papior.

 ## Why sisl ##

-sisl was born out of a need to handle(create and read), manipulate and analyse output from DFT programs.
+The Python library sisl was born out of a need to handle(create and read), manipulate and analyse output from DFT programs.
 It was initially developed by Nick R. Papior (co-developer of [Siesta][siesta]) as a side-project to TranSiesta and TBtrans to efficiently analyse TBtrans output for N-electrode calculations.
 Since then it has expanded to accommodate a rich set of DFT code input/outputs such as (but not limited to) VASP, OpenMX, BigDFT, Wannier90.
-Since sisl is tightly integrated with TBtrans and Siesta it has an extensive implementation for sparse matrices in forms of Hamiltonian, density matrices, energy density matrices, bond currents etc. Effectively it provides an easy interface for creating arbitrary Hamiltonian's that *may* be used as input for the NEGF code TBtrans.
-It also allows analysis of wavefunctions (external or calculated in sisl).

-A great deal of codes are implementing either of the afore mentioned methodologies.
+A great deal of codes are implementing, roughly, the same thing.
 However, every code implements their own analysis and post-processing utilities which typically turns out to be equivalent utilities only having the interface differently.